2003 Ohio highway sniper attacks: Arrest of McCoy

 The suspect, Charles A. McCoy Jr., was arrested in Las Vegas on March 17, 2004.
 McCoy, who had been diagnosed with paranoid schizophrenia in 1996, stood trial in 2005.

+Psychiatrists for both the prosecution and defense agreed that McCoy had severe delusions, including that people on television were mocking him.
+He told them that he had previously thrown wood and bags of concrete mix from overpasses to quiet the voices in his head that called him a wimp, and that he believed that shooting at cars would put an end to news coverage of Michael Jackson.

 The first trial with death penalty charges resulted in a hung jury on May 9, 2005, most likely due to McCoy's severe mental illness.
 Rather than face a retrial, McCoy accepted a plea arrangement where he avoided the death sentence.
 After pleading guilty to involuntary manslaughter and ten other counts, he was sentenced to 27 years in prison on August 9, 2005.
+Charles McCoy's prison sentence is expected to end March 10, 2031.